 Dr Katharine Burn

 Katharine taught history in schools in Oxford for ten years before completing a doctorate focused on beginning teachers’ professional learning.
-After four years’ working as a Senior Lecturer in History Education at the Institute of Education, she has returned to Oxford as a Fellow of St Cross College.
+She first joined the Department of Education at Oxford in 2002, but spent four years working as a Senior Lecturer in History Education at the Institute of Education, before returning to Oxford in 2013.

-Katharine leads the PGCE history programme and teaches within the MSc in Learning and Teaching.
-She supervises Master’s and doctoral students, particularly focusing on history teaching and on teachers’ professional learning.
-Katharine is also Chair of the Secondary Committee of the Historical Association and a co-editor of the professional journal Teaching History.
+Katharine teaches on the PGCE history programme and within the MSc in Learning and Teaching.
+She supervises Masters and doctoral students, particularly focusing on teachers’ professional learning at all career stages and on history teaching and learning.
+Katharine is also Deputy President of the Historical Association and a co-editor of the professional journal Teaching History.